Plastic Surgeon & Medical Spa Serving Bryn Mawr, Villanova & Communities Near The Main Line Of Philadelphia, PA

 Patients often notice itching, redness, and swelling near their incision site.
 These symptoms are normally rather mild, and should not interfere with your daily activities.
 Adding a moisturizing cream may help reduce dry skin and itchiness, and over-the-counter medication may also be used to alleviate swelling.

 Your chin says a lot about you.
 If your chin isn’t making the right statement, perhaps it is time for augmentation.
-Call Main Line Plastic Surgery at 484-222-0010 to schedule your consultation with our board-certified plastic surgeon today.
+Call Main Line Plastic Surgery Text or Call to schedule your consultation with our board-certified plastic surgeon today.

 * Results will vary by person and are based upon the patient, the procedure, and the aftercare program.